 This 2016 aging book by theoretical-biologist Josh Mitteldorf and co-author Dorion Sagan (son of Carl Sagan) has new relevance for life extension after the pre-publication, in May 2020, of a paper whose results seem to vindicate at least a portion of Mitteldorf’s theory of aging.

-The paper, “Reversing age: dual species measurement of epigenetic age with a single clock” is the result of a study run by Steve Horvath (of Horvath’s Clock fame) and others that used injections of a young blood plasma fraction in rats to reduce the measured epigenetic age of rats by 54%.
+The paper, “Reversing age: dual species measurement of epigenetic age with a single clock” is the result of a study run by Steve Horvath (of Horvath’s Clock fame) and the above-mentioned Harold Katcher that used injections of a young blood plasma fraction in rats to reduce the measured epigenetic age of rats by 54%.

 He argues, using evolutionary theory, that the body retains the “knowledge” of how to be young, even as its aging clock coordinates the slow shut down of cells and eventual death.
 The rat blood plasma study mentioned above is thus an interesting possible indication that this theory is correct, as a young blood plasma fraction seems able to “reset” the aging clock and activate youthful genes and pathways that appear to reverse the measured epigenetic age of rats.

-The most recently published book on this list, Ageless has already been doing fantastic work to help bring the idea of radical human life extension into the public view.
+Ageless has been doing fantastic work to help bring the idea of radical human life extension into the public view.
 With glowing reviews from major mainstream publications like The Economist, The Wall Street Journal, and The Guardian, Steele has managed to grab the attention of the media gatekeepers.

 Steele has a background in biology research, having studied lifespan in roundworms and used machine learning to analyze genetics in humans, but his current career is as a science writer.